DFE-Digital/education-benchmarking-and-insights/documentation/testing/performance-test-plan/Establishment_API_Average-load-testing.md

 Calculate the average number of requests that each API endpoint typically handles simultaneously.
 For the average load test, simulate the number of users equivalent to the expected daily usage pattern.

 ### Average Load Phase
-For each endpoint, simulate the typical number of concurrent users to mimic average load conditions over a period of 5 days.
+For each endpoint, simulate the typical number of concurrent users to mimic average load conditions over a period of 5 minutes.

 ### Monitoring Performance